emergenitro/ysws-domain/README.md

 # Welcome to the You Ship, We Ship Initiative! 🚀

 Create and publish your own website, and we'll gift you a custom domain for free!
 Whether you're a passionate coder or a curious beginner, this is your chance to shine.
 Follow these steps to upload your website to GitHub and get started.
-Before we begin, be sure to star ⭐ the repo!
+Before we begin, **be sure to star ⭐ the repo**!

 ## Why Participate?